Recovering Multiple Fractional Orders in Time-Fractional Diffusion in an Unknown Medium: Numerical experiments and discussions

 \subsection{Numerical results}

 Now we present numerical results to illustrate the feasibility of recovering the orders and weights from time trace data $g(t)=u(x_0,t)$, when the direct problem \eqref{eqn:fde} is equipped with a zero Neumann boundary condition and the medium is unknown.
-The optimization problem in \eqref{eqn:lsq} uses 100 points uniformly distributed on the interval $[0,T_0]$, for the time horizon $T_0$.
-The nonlinear optimization problem in \eqref{eqn:lsq} is minimized via the stand-alone algorithm L-BFGS-B \cite{ByrdLuNocedal:1995}, implemented via \texttt{MATLAB} wrapper from \url{https://www.mathworks.com/matlabcentral/fileexchange/35104-lbfgsb-l-bfgs-b-mex-wrapper} (retrieved on May 6, 2021).
-L-BFGS-B is a quasi-Newton type algorithm that can take care of box constraints on the unknown, and requires access only to the value and gradient of the objective function.
-For all the examples presented below, the algorithm generally converges within tens of iterations (which of course depends strongly on the initial guess), and thus the overall procedure is fairly efficient.
-It is worth pointing out that the nonlinear least-squares optimization \eqref{eqn:lsq} is highly nonconvex for both model functions (i.e., fractional polynomials and rational functions), and thus an appropriate initial guess is needed in order to ensure reasonable recovery.
+Problem \eqref{eqn:lsq} uses 100 points uniformly distributed on the interval $[0,T_0]$, for the time horizon $T_0$.
+It is minimized via the stand-alone algorithm L-BFGS-B \cite{ByrdLuNocedal:1995}, implemented via \texttt{MATLAB} wrapper from \url{https://www.mathworks.com/matlabcentral/fileexchange/35104-lbfgsb-l-bfgs-b-mex-wrapper} (retrieved on May 6, 2021).
+L-BFGS-B is a quasi-Newton type algorithm that can take care of box constraints on the unknown, and requires computing the value and gradient of the objective function.
+For the examples presented below, the algorithm converges within tens of iterations (which of course depends strongly on the initial guess), and thus the overall procedure is fairly efficient.
+Note that problem \eqref{eqn:lsq} is highly nonconvex for both model functions (i.e., fractional polynomials and rational functions), and thus a good initial guess is needed in order to ensure reasonable recovery.